Currently boasts 17 Collection Centers including 3 MRFs, 7 more to be established

 So far, there are three MRFs in Ratnapura, Negombo and Panadura, with another currently in development in Matara.
 The company plans to add another six MRFs around the country, including in Galle, Anuradhapura, Kandy, Kurunegala, Gampaha and Trincomalee, in 2022/23.

-Additionally, the company raises awareness on proper plastic waste disposal methods through its ‘Waste 2 Value’ app.
+The release explained the company raises awareness on proper plastic waste disposal methods through its ‘Waste 2 Value’ app.
 There are 447 bins placed around the Western Province to dispose of recyclable waste, which can be located through the app.
 The company aims to increase this figure to 700 in the Western Province alone.
 In other areas such as Anuradhapura, Galle and Matara, there are over 100 bins.
 The company aims to increase this figure to 300.
 There would then be over a total of 1,000 drop off bins in set locations by the end of 2022.

 “Despite the challenging state of our economy, I am proud to say that we have moved forward and ensured that our operations and expansion plans are successful, and we aspire to drive further our sustainable practices towards a strengthened circular economy and greener society,” commented BPPL Holdings PLC Managing Director and Chief Executive Officer – Dr. Anush Amarasinghe.
 “With the pandemic and loss of jobs, we have and will continue to provide opportunities for lower-income communities to earn wages through recyclable waste collection.
 We ensure that our collectors are incentivised and rewarded for their efforts.”